drbig/snippetd/README.md

 - Wraps each snippet in a nice header and footer (can be turned off per req.)
 - Does basic length sanity checks, and has text and image modes
 - Queues messages for printing, in case you really want to kill your printer
+- Can also archive snippets with requests metadata (very simple)
 - Has `expvar`ed basic statistics
 - In general tries to do the least and be reliable